The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 sensible, but already impotency, because the face rends the sensible.
 The

-alterity that is expressed in the face provides the unique "matter" possible
+alterity that is expressed in the face provides the

 for total negation.
 I can wish to kill only an existent absolutely inde-